thi-truong/thi-truong.github.io/_pages/contributions.md

 author_profile: true
 ---

-# Web, programming, accessibility

-* Unpacking Diversity website (once the structure is correct), using A11y, Contrast checker
-* LaTeX (UCSD template for M.S. could be uploaded to Github)
-* LaTeX (OSU template for PhD could be uploaded to Github)
-* NSF Earned Doctorates data (could be a csv on github?)
-* COVID-19 tracking at OSU (side project, Tableau?)
-* Map/visualization of Loihi Seamount and relevant scientific information
-* Documentation (tutorials?)

 Below are some of my materials prepared for introductory college and university upper-division teaching, and recent contributions to social justice in STEM.
 I have taught laboratory components of oceanography, mineralogy, petrology, and general geology classes.

 # Example tutorial for optical mineralogy students